marsila/neighborhood-map/README.md

 # NeighborhoodMap Project

-This is the final assessment project for Udacity's NanoDegree course.
+This is the final assignment project for Udacity's NanoDegree course.

 ## How to run the project

 To get started:

 * install all project dependencies with `npm install`
+* To run Service worker:
+  -  `npm run build`
+  -  `npm install -g serve`
+  -  `serve -s build`
+The server will start under port 5000
-* start the development server with `npm start`
+* Or start the development server with `npm start` (No service worker)

 ## Create React App